MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 The feature will be available on Teams Windows Desktop, Mac, iOS, Android.
 When enabled, users will see a new option for inserting Loop components in the message compose experience for these clients.

-To disable Fluid Framework, run `Set-SPOTenant` cmdlet `Set-SPOTenant -IsFluidEnabled $false`.
+To disable Fluid Framework, run `Set-SPOTenant -IsFluidEnabled $false`.
 The change will take a short time to apply across your organization.

 ## Related topics